MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 After you import the configurations, on the **Retail parameters** page, on the **Electronic documents** tab, in the **SAF-T Cash register export format** field, select the **NO SAF-T Cash Register** format.

 You must also map required master data to predefined SAF-T standard codes.
 For more information, see the SAF-T Cash register documentation that is provided by the Norwegian Tax Administration.
-To create the mapping, the new **SAF-T Cash register code** field should be set on the following pages:
+To create the mapping, you must set the new **SAF-T Cash register code** field on the following pages:

 - Item groups
 - Payment methods